 Hot on the Council's heels, ECP also installed a lot of new signs.
 Most of them are full of words that people won't read, but at least they are visible above the cars, which the earlier ones weren't, and they help to brand the area, especially along the boundary with the Council area.

 The branding and signage by the critical payment machine has also improved, and the fence has been rebuilt to show the boundary more clearly, as shown here (left image).
 The ECP meter still isn't labelled, but at least it is blue rather than grey, making it visually different from the Council machine (right image).

 When the Council implemented only one of my recommendations I expected it to make a big improvement, but I didn't expect it to solve the problem completely.
 Talking to one of the attendants suggested that fewer of the cautions and penalties give were for buying the wrong type of ticket, but in August 2013 two angry letters appeared in the press from people who had been caught out by the car park, so it was clear that further action is needed.

 I put a lot of time into this study.
 It was an interesting problem and I had the skills to do it, but mainly I felt it was wrong for unsuspecting members of the public to be harassed for making innocent mistakes when no one was looking at the obvious cause – bad design.

 If I had been hired to do the work professionally, I would have put in place proper 'before and after' monitoring to measure both the scale of the original problem, and the degree of improvement from making changes.
 But all I had to work with was anecdotal – press reports and conversations with car park attendants and council officials – together with my own observations.
 What had been 'a big problem' seemed to have been turned into 'a lesser problem', but beyond that I had no means to quantify the improvement.
-I expected that some people would continue to get caught out, albeit much less often, has now been shown to be true (see above)
+I expected that some people would continue to get caught out, albeit much less often, and that seems to be so (see above)